June 8, 2023

 Through our partnership with Realplay, all Headfirst defensive and offensive showcases, PLUS all in-game action from multiple camera angles will be filmed.

 You can learn more about our Realplay partnership here.

-If you’d like to purchase the Realplay Video Package for $179, please email us at firstname.lastname@example.org.
-Our team will confirm your payment details and add the video package to your registration.
+If you’d like to purchase the Realplay Video Package for $179, please click here.